Real-Gecko/KSP-SimpleConstruction/readme.md

 > * ![Chinese][CN] Chinese (简体中文)
 > * ***your translation here***
 >
-> HELP WANTED - See the [README in the Localization folder][MOD:local] for instructions for adding or improving translations.
+> HELP WANTED - See the [README in the Localization folder][lreadme] or the [Quickstart Guide][qstart] for instructions for adding or improving translations.
 [GitHub][GitHub:url] push is the best way to contribute. *Additions and corrections welcome!*

 #### [Extraplanetary Launchpads](https://github.com/taniwha/Extraplanetary-Launchpads)